 - At least 100 hours of training

 - Accreditation approval (from independent bodies like ALTE, English Profile, British Council, NCFE, ACCET, IATEFL, ODLQC, ACTDEC, and/or the University of Cambridge.)

 - Job placement assistance

 To learn more about what to look out for when choosing a TEFL certificate course, review our expert guide to selecting a top-level TEFL certification.

-How much is a TEFL course in Thailand?
+How much is a TESOL course online?